mroshaw/mroshaw.github.io/Subnautica2/moddingunrealengine.md

 - Can be used not just to change game behaviour, but to change physical assets like textures, games models, etc.
 - Potentially requires no code whatsoever.
+- Your mod is less likely to break when the base game is updated.

 ### Cons

 - Requires more detailed knowledge of the existing game structure.
+- Can cause incompatibility issues with other mods that touch the same assets.
 - Can require more proactive maintenance, as any game patch that changes the original assets can break your mod.
 - Requires understanding of UE's asset system and how assets reference each other.
 - Some asset types require a full UE install to repackage properly.
 - Requires a more advanced dev setup, with more tools to analyse, modify, and repack assets.
+- Mods will have to be repacked and redistributed if the base game UE version changes.

 ### Typical tools required